- We'll discuss estate planning and things to consider with the following:

 The Robinsons love all their children equally.
 But how can they pass on their multimillion-dollar estate in a way that leads to the best outcomes for all four kids?
 They know that if each child simply receives a lump sum, the younger kids will not fare as well as the older two.

 The Robinsons are fictional, but with the youngest Baby Boomers reaching retirement age by 2030, millions of Americans are in this very real situation: They need to make a plan for the wealth they have accumulated over their lifetimes.
-Both Paul Lankau, a Financial Advisor at First Horizon Advisors, Inc., and trusts officers at First Horizon Bank, help these families understand that estate planning is actually a way for them to continue the same type of care they extended to their loved ones during their lifetimes.
+Both Paul Lankau, a Financial Advisor at First Horizon Advisors, Inc., and Wendy Martin, a Senior Trust Officer at First Horizon Bank, help these families understand that estate planning is actually a way for them to continue the same type of care they extended to their loved ones during their lifetimes.